awsdocs/amazon-vpc-user-guide/doc_source/VPC_Internet_Gateway.md

 For more information, see [Route Tables](VPC_Route_Tables.md)\.

-### Updating the Security Group Rules<a name="Add_IG_Security_Groups"></a>
+### Creating a Security Group for Internet Access<a name="Add_IG_Security_Groups"></a>

-Your VPC comes with a default security group\.
-Each instance that you launch into a VPC is automatically associated with its default security group\.
-The default settings for a default security group allow no inbound traffic from the internet and allow all outbound traffic to the internet\.
-Therefore, to enable your instances to communicate with the internet, we recommend that you create a new security group that allows public instances to access the internet\.
+By default, a VPC security group allows all outbound traffic\.
+You can create a new security group and add rules that allow inbound traffic from the internet\.
+You can then associate the security group with instances in the public subnet\.

 **To create a new security group and associate it with your instances**